OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 ------------------

 This picture shows what we will do most of the semester.
-By the end, you will know how things in this picture apply to compilers, and how hard some related problems are to solve.
+By the end, you will know how things in this picture relate to each other, how they apply to compilers, and how hard some related problems are to solve.

 .. inlineav:: HierarchyCON dgm
    :links: AV/PIFLA/Intro/HierarchyCON.css